claudecodeguide.dev

 What is the Context Window?

 How much Claude can "see" at once.
-Think of it as working memory.
-Every file Claude reads, every message you send, every output it generates: all of that sits inside the context window during your session.
+Working memory.
+Every file Claude reads, every message you send, every output it generates: all of it sits inside the context window during your session.

 Current models support up to 1 million tokens (roughly 750,000 words).
-That sounds enormous, but long sessions with many files fill up faster than you'd expect.
+That sounds enormous, and it is.
+But long sessions with many files fill up faster than you'd expect.

 watching context fill up

-When the context fills, Claude Code compresses the conversation automatically (or you can do it manually with /compact).
-It keeps the important parts, summarizes the rest.
-Use /status to check how full you are.
+When context fills, Claude Code compresses the conversation automatically.
+Or you can do it manually with /compact.
+It keeps the important parts and summarizes the rest.
+Use /status to check where you are.

 Learn more: Context Window Deep Dive